-We have had many volunteers lead educational sessions as well as conduct hands-on training sessions in areas such as diabetes management, ventilator management of patients with acute respiratory distress, and stabilization of premature infants awaiting transfer.
+Many volunteers do not provide clinical care but have led educational and hands-on training sessions in such areas as diabetes management, ventilator management of patients with acute respiratory distress, trauma-informed-care, point-of-care ultrasound, end-of life care, and stabilization of premature infants awaiting transfer.

 The program offers continued medical education gratis through video conferences linking the BWH with the IHS sites in a simultaneous and live broadcast.
 The weekly conference topics are selected by the sites and include both didactic and challenging case-presentation opportunities.
 Sessions are recorded and MP4 files are available for ongoing reference.
 Learn more about CME Video Conferences.

 IHS can request and arrange a consultation from a BWH faculty for a challenging patient case.
 There is also an established second opinion Radiology program.